Why Film in South Korea?

 Visa Requirements for Film Crews

-Korea offers visa-free entry for many countries for tourism, but commercial film work requires the E-6 Entertainment Visa.
-We coordinate with Korean immigration and the Ministry of Culture to handle visa documentation efficiently.
+Korea allows visa-free entry for tourists from many countries.
+Commercial film work, though, needs the E-6 Entertainment Visa.
+Our team works with Korean immigration and the Ministry of Culture to handle visa papers quickly.

 K-ETA for Short Visits